agowa338/ansible-best-practises/README.md

 git submodule add -b master ../../ansible-roles-voffice/projectName.git ./roles/external/projectName
 ```

-This stran submodule syntax is required in order for gitlab ci to properly clone the repossitory.
+This strange submodule syntax is required in order for gitlab ci to properly clone the repossitory.
-Ansible Galaxy cannot be used, as these repositories are internal.
+It looks like that because we need to provide a relative path instead of an absolute one.
+Infact it depends on the git repository url of this playbook.

+Ansible-galaxy may look nice at the first look, but it has some limitations in combination with gitlab and automated deployment.
 Also git submodules give us better versioning (exactly the commit that was tested/checked in is fetched by default).
+This allows for simplified rolback and reexecuting of an older version at a later point in time.

 ## 10. Running the Code